Cannabis Direct Lenders: when does it pay off to use a single source for a cannabis loan?

 No one wants a lot of brokers between their business and their credit facilities.
 To be fair, some brokers do a good job of qualifying and packaging a credit request for a lender, or lenders who fit the criteria of the borrower well.
 HEF Finance currently has a network of 139 brokers who essentially “white label” HEF’s underwriting and acquisition services.
 All that said, we get the question frequently: “are you direct lenders?”

-The short answer is, “yes” by the definition of our industry, but our answer is, “no, we’re not direct lenders, we are correspondent lenders who underwrite to the criteria of our affiliate funds.”
-Because we are correspondent lenders and there is no “middleman” between us and the funds we underwrite to, we are considered by some to be direct lenders.
+The short answer is, “yes” by the definition of our industry, but our answer usually is, “sometimes, but most of the time we’re not direct lenders, we are correspondent lenders who underwrite to the criteria of our affiliate funds.”
+In most cases we are correspondent lenders and there is no “middleman” between us and the funds we underwrite to, so we are considered by some definition to be direct lenders even in those cases.
 That said, our definition of a direct lender is a firm that has the funds on campus, and if a borrower meets our criteria after some review, we can authorize the release of funds to that borrower.
-HEF, having worked with various funds to develop underwriting criteria over the years, has partnered with funds with the intention of not having funds on campus so that we can provide flexibility to our borrower clients.
+And, in some cases, we do act as direct lenders, but more often than not, we are correspondents to a fund, or contribute funds to a syndicated loan.
+HEF, having worked with various funds to develop underwriting criteria over the years, has partnered with funds with the intention of not having to deploy internal funds most of the time so that we can provide flexibility to our borrower clients by broadening our lending criteria with other partners.
 We are not captive to a single fund, nor do we want to be.

 Working with a single, direct lender, might sound nice, but the reality is that having one option for a loan is rarely a good thing.
 What if you spend months in underwriting, and the lender backs out of the deal?
 What if there are more preferable terms with another fund?
 What if you could close your loan much faster with another fund?
 Are you intimately familiar with how this fund looks at a credit package?
 It might be a better idea to hire a firm that works with multiple funds in the cannabis industry every day that knows how to navigate your unique credit profile.
 At first glance, seeking out a direct lender and trying to go straight to the source might sound like a good idea, but it may not be.Back to Blog list